 - 1 tsp vanilla extract

-- In a large bowl, using a stand or handheld mixer, cream together the coconut oil and coconut sugar for 1-2 minutes until light and fluffy.
+- In the bowl of a standing mixer, or with a handheld mixer, cream together the coconut oil and coconut sugar for 2 minutes.

-- Add the egg, pumpkin, and vanilla and mix for another 10 seconds.
+- Add the egg, yogurt and vanilla and mix with a spatula or wooden spoon to combine.

-- Refrigerate the cookie dough for at least 30 minutes.
+- Chill dough in the refrigerator for 30 minutes.

-- Allow cookies to rest on the baking sheet for 20 minutes before transferring to a cooling rack to cool completely.
+- Let the cookies rest on the baking sheet for 5 minutes before transferring to a cooling rack.